 - A co-op is typically more rigorous than an internship.

 - You will take an introduction to co-op course, which provides professional development, gives you access to the online database of employers, and prepares you through mock job interviews and resume building workshops.
-You will consult with your assigned co-op adviser from the Division of Experience-Based Learning and Career Education.
+You will also consult with your assigned co-op adviser.

 - You can do research to find your own approved co-op experience.

 - No. You pay a co-op fee for that semester.

 - DAAP students work in 37 states, 175 cities, and 22 countries.